betterscientificsoftware/bssw.io/CuratedContent/ResourcesforOSPO.md

 # Resources for Open Source Program Offices

 <!--deck text start-->
-Are you starting an Open Source Program Office (OSPO) or want to ensure the success of an existing OSPO or an open source project?
-If so, checkout these resources to help.
+Are you starting an Open Source Program Office (OSPO) or do you want to ensure the success of an existing OSPO or an open source project?
+If so, check out these resources to help.
 <!--deck text end-->

 #### Contributed by [Patricia Grubel](http://github.com/pagrubel)